Mark Grimes

-Mark Grimes is a former Canadian politician who served on Toronto City Council from 2003 to 2022.
+Mark Grimes is a Canadian politician and businessman who served on Toronto City Council from 2003 to 2022.
 Grimes represented Etobicoke—Lakeshore when it was Ward 6 until 2018 and Ward 3 onwards.
+He served five consecutive terms on council, representing the Etobicoke—Lakeshore area for almost 20 years.

 Background

 Grimes was born in Orillia and grew up in New Toronto, a neighbourhood of Toronto where he was a paperboy.
 Prior to politics, he worked as a trader on the Toronto Stock Exchange before starting his own transportation logistics company, MGA International Logistics.
-He and his wife Anne live in the Alderwood neighbourhood of Toronto with their five children.
+He and his wife Anne raised their five children in Mimico and later moved to Alderwood, where they reside.

-Political career
+Political Career

 In 2003, Grimes ran as a municipal councillor in Ward 6 Etobicoke-Lakeshore to replace Irene Jones who left the seat to run in the provincial election.
 He was one of nine candidates to run for the seat.
 During the campaign, he and his closest rival Berardo Mascioli, accused each other of dirty tricks during the election campaign.
 On election night phone lines to both campaign offices were cut.
 Grimes won the election by 1,352 votes.

 In 2005, Grimes was appointed to the Toronto Transit Commission board but he resigned in 2006 due to a conflict with board chair Howard Moscoe.
 Grimes seconded a motion of non-confidence in Moscoe over his handling of negotiations with the TTC union.
 When the vote lost, Grimes immediately resigned.
 He said continuing to serve on the board would be a waste of time. he said, "Obviously my voice isn't going to be heard."

 Although Grimes was generally opposed to initiatives supported by Mayor David Miller, he became a key player in getting the land transfer tax passed in 2007.
 Grimes proposed a compromise that would see rebates for first-time buyers.
 He said, "I'm not there for the mayor or to play the left wing against the right wing ...
 Nobody likes new taxes, but I don't want to see libraries and ice rinks and community centres closing."